ibexa/documentation-developer/docs/guide/persistence_cache.md

 !!! caution "Connection errors issue"

     If Memcached does display connection errors when using the default (ascii) protocol, then switching to binary protocol *(in the configuration and Memcached daemon)* should resolve the issue.

+!!! note

+    Memcached must not be bound to the local address if clusters are in use, or user logins will fail.
+    To avoid this, in `/etc/memcached.conf` take a look under `# Specify which IP address to listen on.
+The default is to listen on all IP addresses`

+    For development environments, change the address below this comment in `/etc/memcached.conf` to `-l 0.0.0.0`

+    For production environments, follow this more secure instruction from the Memcached man:

+    > -l &lt;addr&gt;

+    > Listen on &lt;addr&gt;; default to INADDR\_ANY. &lt;addr&gt; may be specified as host:port.
+If you don't specify a port number, the value you specified with -p or -U is used.
+You may specify multiple addresses separated by comma or by using -l multiple times.
+This is an important option to consider as there is no other way to secure the installation.
+Binding to an internal or firewalled network interface is suggested.

 ## Using Cache Service